About

 I am interested in data, methods, and models that can be used to understand emerging technologies, new policies, and uncertain trends in transport.
 These assessments inform decisions in pursuit of climate, environmental, and economic goals.
 In particular, I believe that the trajectories of China, India, and other emerging/transition economies will be decisive and informative as we seek to make transport compatible with global sustainability.
 I also see O/FAIR practices as essential to the equity of systemic change in transport systems, because they reduce barriers and allow stakeholders to have direct ownership of processes of measurement, modeling, and assessment.
 To these ends, I am or have been:

 Contact.
-Find me on Mastodon (@PaulNatsuo@scholar.social), Github, Google Scholar, Goodreads; regrettably on LinkedIn and Twitter; and inactive on Keybase and Disqus.
+Find me on Mastodon (@PaulNatsuo@scholar.social), Codeberg, Github, Google Scholar, Goodreads; regrettably on LinkedIn and Twitter; and inactive on Keybase and Disqus.

 E-mail me at mail@paul.kishimoto.name; my PGP fingerprint is EB2C 9E86 96D5 EB2C 9C66 428B 61A1 338E 4CE1 9468.
 You can also contact me by e-mail if you'd like to connect on Signal.